 Once you learn Japanese, you will have many career options at your disposal.
 You may also find a job in another field if you are unsatisfied with your current position.

-Wouldn’t that be good motivation and incentive to explore the captivating world of the Japanese?
+Wouldn’t that be a good motivation and incentive to explore the captivating world of the Japanese?

 Things to know before you start studying Japanese